 Portable operation: Take your focusing setup anywhere with handheld PC compatibility

-Steam Deck: Good compatibility in SteamOS Gaming Mode
+Steam Deck: Good compatibility in SteamOS Desktop Mode

 ASUS ROG Ally: Compatible with minor setup